museomix/museomix.org/wp-content/plugins/wysija-newsletters/readme.txt

 == Changelog ==

+= 2.6.11 - 2014-08-14 =
+* Improved protection against CSRF attacks thanks to Yoshinori Matsumoto.
+* Fixed bug on scheduled newsletters edited back and forth and becoming uneditable.
+* Fixed when duplicating an email through the stats page of a newsletter, then deleting the duplicate would also delete the original.
+* Old code Spring cleaning part 2, getting rid of the junk.

+= 2.6.10 - 2014-08-04 =
+* Improved protection of themes upload, unsubscribe links, file access and statistics.
+* Improved the "Send a test email" function.
+* Fixed never ending process while sending previews on certain servers.
+* Fixed a few regular expressions for a better rendering in Outlook.
+* Fixed memory issue when dropping the "WordPress Post" widget on sites with thousands of taxonomies.
+* Fixed wrong subscribers count in the subscribers' listing.
+* Old code Spring cleaning, removed unused rusty pieces.

+= 2.6.9 - 2014-07-14 =
+* Fixed email display issues caused by responsive CSS.
+We're truly sorry for this.
+* New columns on Subscribers page: "Never opened or clicked"
+* Removed "Unconfirmed" filter on Subscribers page when signup confirmation is off
+* Fixed a few minor bugs on the Statistics page for Premium users.
+Thanks for your feedbacks!
+* Fixed our hair with spray to look like cool kids in the eighties

+= 2.6.8 - 2014-07-04 =
+* Fixed security issue reported by our dear Dominic.
+Thank you sir!

+= 2.6.7 - 2014-07-01 =
+* Added 1 more add-on to our plugin's listing
+* Implemented a new Email Rendering Engine, with a lot of bugs fixed for Outlook users and Mobile Users
+* Fixed broken "Automatic Latest Content" settings on sites with lots of tags
+* Fixed fatal error when sending to more than 1 million total subscribers
+* Fixed subscribers page being inaccessible on some Multisites (very rare bug)
+* Fixed Outlook 2013 paragraph spacing issue on previous beta
+* Fixed security issue reported by [Sucuri](http://sucuri.net/)
+* Fixed the HTML button on TinyMCE which was hidden in editor
+* Fixed the links popup on TinyMCE for IE11 in editor
+* Fixed "automated latest content" (ALC) bugs with multiple Custom Post Types
+* Fixed the upload image functionality in our plugin
+* Fixed default item selected on filter lists at the Subscribers page for Firefox and Opera users
+* Fixed warning message appearing on the subscription form for Admin Users
+* Fixed a few typos in the plugin
+* Improved the CSV export to expand its compatibility with Excel on Windows
+* Improved the performance of the plugin when loading admin assets

 = 2.6.6 - 2014-04-30 =
 * Fixed the Upload Image functionality in our plugin
 * Fixed default item selected on filter lists at the Users Page for Firefox and Opera users
 * Fixed warning message appearing on the Subscription form for Admin Users
 * Fixed some typos in the plugin
+* Improved the performance of the plugin when Loading admin assets

 = 2.6.5 - 2014-04-18 =
 * Fixed TinyMCE issue with WordPress 3.9, our editor in Step 2 is working again